nhsconnect/gpconnect/index.md

 [![Semver](http://img.shields.io/badge/semver-2.0.0-yellow.svg)](http://semver.org/spec/v2.0.0.html){:target="_blank" class="no_icon"} [![License](http://img.shields.io/:license-apache2-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html){:target="_blank" class="no_icon"}
 {% endcomment %}

-GP Connect is a service that will allow GP practices and authorised clinical staff to share and view GP practice clinical information and data between IT systems, quickly and efficiently.
+GP Connect is a service that will allow authorised clinical staff in GP practices and other care settings to share and view GP practice clinical information and data between IT systems, quickly and efficiently.
 This will make sure patient medical information is available to clinicians when and where they need it, improving patient care.

 The GP Connect programme is working to develop products which will enable different systems to communicate so that clinicians in different care settings can: